-The annual Superintendent’s Holiday Greeting Card Contest is now under way.
-The theme of this year’s greeting card is “Holiday Magic”.
-I encourage all students to participate in creating original artwork for the district’s 2018 holiday greeting card.
+Our sixth annual Holiday Greeting Card Contest is now underway.
+The theme this year is “Winter Wishes”.
+I encourage all students to participate in creating original artwork for the district’s holiday greeting card.
 The winner and three semi-finalists will win cash prizes.
 A big thank you to Ridgefield Art Association, our partner in this endeavor.
-Attached is the form containing Contest Rules, Parental Permission Form and Holiday Greeting Card Art Label.

-In conjunction with the contest, Community Education will be offering free Holiday Card Workshops, open to all students on October 29 at Union Ridge, October 30 at South Ridge and November 1 at Sunset Ridge/View Ridge.
-Workshop and registration information is attached.
-I look forward to seeing the original holiday artwork that will be submitted by our talented student artists.
+In conjunction with the contest, Community Education is offering free Holiday Card workshops open to all students starting October 21st (today!) at South Ridge, October 22nd at Sunset Ridge/View Ridge and October 23rd at Union Ridge.
+Attached is the form containing Contest Rules, Parental Permission Form, Holiday Greeting Card Art Label and includes registration information for the workshops.
+I look forward to seeing all of the artwork entries that will be submitted by our student artists.

 Thank you for all your hard work.
 Have a terrific week and a safe and happy Halloween.